-The Division of LTC Field Operations conducts approximately 1,209 surveys per month, including annual licensure surveys and complaint investigations, and special off-cycle surveys, incident report investigations and follow-up surveys pursuant to deficiencies cited during these inspections.
+The Division of LTC Field Operations conducts approximately 1,242 surveys per month, including annual licensure surveys and complaint investigations, and special off-cycle surveys, incident report investigations and follow-up surveys pursuant to deficiencies cited during these inspections.
 In addition, similar surveys are conducted under the authority of Title XVIII (Medicare) and Title XIX (Medicaid) of the federal Social Security Act.
 These regulatory activities are commonly called certification surveys.
 The structure, format and time frame of certification activities are mandated and highly regulated by the U.S. Department of Health and Human Services (HHS) through the Centers for Medicare and Medicaid Services (CMS).
 While state licensure is mandatory under the Nursing Home Care Act, federal certification is a voluntary program.
 Participation allows a facility to admit and to provide care for clients who are eligible to have that care paid for with Medicaid or Medicare resources.
 Facilities providing long-term care that are located within and operated by a licensed hospital are not required to have an additional state license under the Illinois Nursing Home Care Act.
 Facilities operated as Intermediate Care Facilities for the Developmentally Disabled by the Illinois Department of Human Services also are not required to have an additional state license under the Illinois Nursing Home Care Act.

 The Division of LTC Field Operations also is responsible for the Inspection of Care (IOC) program, which was transferred from the Illinois Department of Public Aid to the Department of Public Health in 1994.
-The IOC program is a federally mandated reimbursement activity in which field reviews are conducted at facilities for the developmentally disabled to determine if Medicaid-reimbursed health care services are being carried out and to gather data necessary to establish Medicaid reimbursement rates for each participating developmentally disabled individuals facility.
+The IOC program is a federally-mandated reimbursement activity in which field reviews are conducted at facilities for the developmentally disabled to determine if Medicaid-reimbursed health care services are being carried out and to gather data necessary to establish Medicaid reimbursement rates for each participating developmentally disabled individuals facility.

-Approximately 1,275 facilities in Illinois are regulated under the Illinois Nursing Home Care Act and/or federal certification requirements for Medicare/Medicaid participation.
-Of this number, 1,154 are licensed under the Nursing Home Care Act, and 121 are associated with a licensed hospital and are operated as a nursing home under the Hospital Licensing Act.
-A total of 1,166 (91.16%) of the 1,279 facilities participate in the federal certification program for Medicare and/or Medicaid.
-A central office staff in Springfield and approximately 199 surveyors headquartered in seven regional offices (Bellwood, Champaign, Edwardsville, Marion, Peoria, Rockford and West Chicago) conduct field survey activities for the 1,275 regulated long-term care facilities.
+Approximately 1,263 facilities in Illinois are regulated under the Illinois Nursing Home Care Act and/or federal certification requirements for Medicare/Medicaid participation.
+Of this number, 1,152 are licensed under the Nursing Home Care Act, and 111 are associated with a licensed hospital and are operated as a nursing home under the Hospital Licensing Act.
+A total of 1,183 (93.67%) of the 1,263 facilities participate in the federal certification program for Medicare and/or Medicaid.
+A central office staff in Springfield and approximately 204 surveyors headquartered in seven regional offices (Bellwood, Champaign, Edwardsville, Marion, Peoria, Rockford and West Chicago) conduct field survey activities for the 1,263 regulated long-term care facilities.

 The Division of LTC Quality Assurance is responsible for processing all surveys conducted by the Division of Field Operations.
 These activities are performed as prescribed by the Nursing Home Care Act.
 The structure, format and time frame of certification processing activities also are formalized and regulated by HHS.
 Staff architects, electrical systems specialists and mechanical/fire protection specialists review initial construction and major remodeling plans to ensure compliance with state licensure rules and the National Fire Protection Association (NFPA) Life Safety Code.
-Licensure applications for 1,154 facilities are reviewed and processed and Medicare/Medicaid applications are processed by Division of Quality Assurance staff to assure compliance with the Nursing Home Care Act and federal regulations.
+Licensure applications for 1,152 facilities are reviewed and processed and Medicare/Medicaid applications are processed by Division of Quality Assurance staff to assure compliance with the Nursing Home Care Act and federal regulations.
+A total of 84 change of ownership applications and six initial licensure applications were processed and issued a license in 2008.